chaseleto/Spotify-to-youtube/README.md

 # Spotify-to-youtube
-Creates a YouTube playlist from an existing Spotify library
+Creates a YouTube playlist from an existing Spotify library.
+This currently only works from likes.

 ----------------------------------- SETUP AUTHENTICATION -------------------------------------------------
 Youtube: